tasmota/docs/docs/Blinds-and-Shutters.md

 ### Stepper Motor Support
 Stepper motors can also be used to operate shutters and blinds.
 Additionally you can operate sliding doors with this configuration.

-Please refer to [Shutters and Steppers](Shutter-and-Steppers.md) for details.

 ### Calibration
 [Shutter calibration video tutorial](https://www.youtube.com/watch?v=Z-grrvnu2bU)